 I found this article about the top 10 budget eats in KL and I did not agree to most of the suggestions in the list.
 These restaurants are not exactly what locals define as "cheap".
 They are overrated too!

 So, here is my version of the best local foods in Kuala Lumpur, in no particular order.
 These are the places that my Malaysian husband, friends, and I love to go to eat and hangout.

 Banana Leaf Rice at Devi's Corner, Bangsar

 When it comes to the price, Devi's Corner seems to be slightly cheaper than its rival.
 Banana leaf rice costs RM 7.5 per person.
 Try the crab curry -- it's the BOMB!
-Mango lassi (yogurt drink), which is my favorite, costs RM 7.
+Mango lassi (yoghurt drink), which is my favourite, costs RM 7.

 Opening hours: 11 AM to 10 PM

 Address: 14, Jalan Telawi 4, Bangsar, KL (Google Maps)